Annual Show

 57 Any of the above classes - NOVICES ONLY

-58 Most fragrant sweet peas - one stem - to be judged by the public
+58 Most fragrant rose- one stem - to be judged by the public

 FLOWER ARRANGEMENT